rektide/streamflow-wiki/Configuration.md

 Configuration settings for StreamFlow are made through a [YAML](http://www.yaml.org/spec/1.2/spec.html) configuration file located at `${STREAMFLOW_HOME}/conf/streamflow.yml`.

 The sample `streamflow.yml` configuration below outlines the default configuration for StreamFlow.
-For detailed information on each setting please consult the following sections.
+For detailed information on each setting please consult the associated section.

     # Server Configuration
     server: